 Accreditation - A status awarded by a professional body with an interest in maintaining standards for its members.
-For example, Greenville Technical College is regionally accredited by the Southern Association of Colleges and Schools to award the associate degree.
+For example, Greenville Technical College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, diplomas, and certificates.
 Greenville Tech also accepts transfer credits from institutions accredited by a regional accrediting body.

 ACT and SAT - These letters are acronyms for the American College Test and the Scholastic Aptitude Test.
 Both tests are designed to measure a student's level of knowledge in basic areas such as math, science, English, and social studies.
 Colleges may require the results of either the ACT or SAT before granting admission.

 Add/Drop - The period of time at the beginning of each term when schedules can be adjusted without penalty.
 The length of the add/drop period varies by class and is determined by the number of instructional weeks.